-During the 2022-23 financial year, the group continued to engage in its principal activity of driving genetic gain and herd improvement in the Australian dairy industry, through delivering innovative solutions to meet agriculture's current and future needs.
+During the 2023-24 financial year, the Group continued to engage in its principal activity of driving genetic gain and herd improvement in the Australian dairy industry, through delivering innovative solutions to meet agriculture's current and future needs.
 The vision, mission and strategic priorities are described more fully on the following pages.
 This year saw DataGene continue to provide its services and the results are disclosed in the attached financial statements.

 DataGene provides core industry infrastructure in the form of a modern genetic evaluation system, a Central Data Repository (CDR) refreshed daily and DataVat a user-friendly platform for delivering individualised results, tools and services.
-This infrastructure has opened up opportunities that were once not possible, such as farmers granting electronic access to their advisors for herd test results, mastitis focus report, fertility focus report and the genetic futures report.
+This infrastructure has opened up opportunities that were once not possible, such as farmers granting electronic access to their advisors for herd test results, mastitis focus reports, fertility focus reports and the genetic futures reports.

 DataGene now runs 45 evaluations a year with three public releases.
 More frequent genetic evaluation paved the way for the adoption of female genomic testing as farmers get the results in time to make early decisions.
-In a great result, there were record numbers of both males and females genomically tested during the year 2022/23.
-This was achieved by a combination of process/technology improvements and a collaborative awareness campaign between DataGene, Dairy Australia and the broader industry.
+In 2023/24, there were 8,860 males and 62,749 females genomically tested.

 The CDR provides the technology for data access and collaboration across a wide group of industry organisations.
 We are seeing the collaboration extend internationally as DataGene works with other countries and dairy equipment manufacturers through the International Dairy Data Exchange Network (iDDEN) to develop the capacity to exchange data collected on farm.
+DataConnect is an important industry project being undertaken by DataGene where we are working domestically to connect data sources to improve farmer outcomes.

 DataGene continues to work with external clients to deliver solutions for other industries and in other countries and expand our capacity to help Australian dairy farmers.
-Some of the projects delivered and in progress during 2022/23 include a research database for Dairy UP, a mastitis app with Dairy Australia and the Food Agility CRC, and ongoing work on data in the cotton industry.
+Some of the projects delivered and in progress during 2023/24 include a mastitis app with Dairy Australia and the Food Agility CRC delivered into testing and a set of requirements for the cotton industry to move towards a central data platform.